monocle-h2020/MONDA/README.md

 - requests (>=2.27.1)

 # Source code
-To get the most up to date version of the source code then checkout the repo with:
+To get the most up to date version of the source code please see the repository at:
 ```
 https://github.com/monocle-h2020/MONDA.git
 ```